 STI Participant

-The STI Participant obtains STI Certificates from the STI-CA to create signatures authenticating itself as the signing entity and protecting the integrity of the SIP Identity header field.
+An STI Participant that will be acting as an “originating service provider” (OSP) as defined in ATIS-1000074 [Ref 1] obtains STI Certificates from the STI-CA to create signatures authenticating itself as the signing entity and protecting the integrity of the SIP Identity header field.
 The STI Participant can obtain STI Certificates from any approved STI-CA in the list of approved CAs, which is received from the STI-PA.
-During the verification process by the STI-VS, the STI Participant checks that the STI-CA that issued the STI Certificate is in the list of approved STI-CAs received from the STI-PA.
+During the verification process, the STI-VS checks that the STI-CA that issued the STI Certificate is in the list of approved STI-CAs received from the STI-PA.

-The identity-related information in the SIP requests is authenticated by the originating STI Participant and can be verified by the terminating STI Participant.
-Information contained within the Personal Assertion Token (PASSporT) [Ref 23] in a SIP message attests to an STI Participant’s knowledge of a specific telephone identity that the terminating STI Participant can use to determine specific handling for a call.
+The identity-related information in the SIP requests is authenticated by the originating STI Participant’s STI-AS function and can be verified by an STI-VS function operated by a “terminating service provider” (TSP) as defined in ATIS-1000074 [Ref 1] or other verifying entity.
+Information contained within the Personal Assertion Token (PASSporT) [Ref 23] in a SIP message attests to an STI Participant’s knowledge of a specific telephone identity that the verifying entity can use to determine specific handling for a call.
 Details for the attestation are provided in ATIS-1000074 [Ref 1].
 The SHAKEN certificate management framework is based on using a signed Service Provider Code Token for validation when requesting an STI Certificate.
 Prior to requesting a certificate, the STI Participant requests a Service Provider Code Token from the STI-PA as described in Clause 6.3.4.2.
 When an STI Participant applies to the STI-CA for issuance of a new STI Certificate, the STI Participant proves to the STI-CA that it has been validated and is eligible to receive an STI Certificate via the use of the Service Provider Code Token that is received from the STI-PA.
 Clause 6.3.5.2, steps 3, 4 and 5, provide the details of the STI Participant validation mechanism.

 SHAKEN Certificate Management